dashpay/platform/packages/bench-suite/README.md

 Benchmark configs are located in [benchmarks](./benchmarks) directory.
 New benchmarks can be easily added to [benchmarks/index.js](./benchmarks/index.js)

-At this moment only one type of benchmark is implemented - Documents.
+At this moment two types of benchmark are implemented: documents and function benchmarks.

 #### Documents

 This benchmark publishes a data contract and documents defined in configuration and collects timings from Drive logs.

+### Function

+Function benchmark allow to call a function or functions and collect metrics using [performance tools](https://nodejs.org/docs/latest-v16.x/api/perf_hooks.html).

 ### Running benchmarks